>>> Trigger warning: Parts of this post may be triggering for anyone currently struggling with particular eating disorders.<<<

 Present Day, 2017 - Recovery

 I'm in a much better place mentally than I was last year.
 Life is still stressful, don't get me wrong (between being a carer, a parent, a wife and a business owner)!
-But I've since realized that the key to keeping my health on track, isn't logging foods or regularly going to the gym (although I still do both of these) but instead, the state of my health is directly related to the state of my mindset.
+But I've since realized that the key to keeping my health on track, isn't logging foods or tracking my workouts, instead the state of my health is directly related to my mindset and mental wellbeing.
 Which is the main focus on Beyond The Bathroom Scale these days.

 Here are some of the realizations I've had this last year:

-- Worrying about exercise and eating well is pretty pointless when your mental health is in the gutter, mental health CANNOT be ignored!
+- Worrying about exercise and eating well is completely pointless when your mental health is in the gutter, mental health CANNOT be ignored!

 - Health and fitness is a mindset, not a number on the scale.
 It's putting your well-being first, both mental and physical.
 [Click to Tweet This]

 - Asking for help is crucial for recovery.